Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 To be able to authenticate the user, it will need to provide the following information:

 - Its email
-- The secret of is authentication method (`AUTH_SECRET`)
+- The secret for the chosen authentication method (`AUTH_SECRET`)

-The server then verify the provided information and return a token `AUTH_TOKEN` if the information is correct.
+The server then verifies the provided information and return a token `AUTH_TOKEN` if the information is correct.
 That token would need to be provided to each request requiring to be authenticated.

 ```mermaid